 It's true that winter camping comes with cold temperatures.
 But don't let the fact that your fingers and toes are frozen stop you from exploring the outdoors.
 With the right camping gear, you can stay warm while winter camping and sleep well the next day.

 Winter camping is not easy.
-But don't worry, because this article will help you enjoy your outdoor adventure.
+But don't worry; this article will help you enjoy your outdoor adventure.
 With the right tips, you can stay warm while camping in winter.

 1. Wear Many Layers of Clothes

-To maintain body temperature, dress in multiple layers including base layers, mid-layers, puffies, and hardshell jackets.
-You will be exercising your temperature throughout the day as you move through the activities.
+To maintain body temperature, dress in multiple layers, including base layers, mid-layers, puffy, and hardshell jackets.
+You will exercise your temperature throughout the day as you move through the activities.
 Avoiding sweating is critical as you sweat as you move through the activities - a key component of staying warm on winter treks.
 Keeping your body warm by constantly adding and subtracting layers is key to staying warm on winter expeditions.

 2. Don't Keep Sweaty Clothes

 When you're ready to rest for the evening, remove your sweaty layers right away.
 While it may be difficult to strip down in difficult conditions, you'll be glad you did.
 Throwing on dry clothes will keep you warm, which includes your socks.
 Then, layer up with as many clothes as you need to be comfortable.